awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-restrict.md

 This configuration grants only Client VPN clients access to a specific resource in a VPC\.

-On the instance on which your resource is running, create a security group rule that allows only traffic from the security group that was applied to the target network association\.
+On the security group that's associated with the instance on which your resource is running, create a security group rule that allows only traffic from the security group that was applied to the target network association\.

 ## Deny Client VPN clients access<a name="scenario-restrict-deny"></a>